elvisonob/Animal-test-Simulation-2/README.md

 <h1>Project Description</h1>
 This Application displays three types of Animals in a zoo.<br>

 Each zoo compartment contains five of each type of animal.<br>

 Each animal starts with an health status of 100%.<br>

 After each hour, a random figure between 0 and 20 is generated, and this figure's percentage of the current Animal's health reduces their health status.

-Each Animal's health status can also be fed/increased when a User queries the Feed button.<br><br>
+Each Animal's health status can also be fed/increased when a User queries the Feed button.<br>

 I used create-react-app to execute the project.